 It seems like there are enormous job opportunities in this space.
 What types of skills do you envisage we need?

 The skills are multidisciplinary in terms of reducing energy consumption in the residential, commercial, agricultural, manufacturing and mining sectors in South Africa.
 The skills range from energy audits and assessments, data and financial analysis, energy management skills, engineering design skills, measurement and verification as well as installation and commissioning of new technologies.
 The sector presents jobs opportunities across all skill levels, from electricians and artisans right through to engineers and financial experts.

-water experts need to reduce consumption & recycle water
+Water experts need to reduce consumption and recycle water

 What about water?
 We hear rumours that South Africa will have serious water shortages in the next few years.
 Do we have water experts that can help us reduce, reuse and recycle water in SA?